survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 ## npm Lifecycle Hooks

 npm provides various lifecycle hooks that can be useful.
 Suppose you are authoring a React component using Babel and some of its goodies.
 You could let the *package.json* `main` field point at the UMD version as generated above.
-This won't be ideal for those consuming the library through npm, though.
+However, this won't be ideal for those consuming the library through npm.

 It is better to generate a ES5 compatible version of the package for npm consumers.
 This can be achieved using **babel** CLI tool: